lijingwang/data_knowledge_driven_trend_surface/README.md

 ### How do I get set up?
-Please download the .zip file or use
+Please download the .zip file or run

 ```
 git clone https://github.com/lijingwang/data_knowledge_driven_trend_surface.git
 ```

-using command line.
+in your command line.

 ### How to use the code?
 There are three main folders in this repo: data, methods and notebook.